chadhazlett/scqe/README.md

   }
 ```

-You wish to calculate the scqe estimates: sigle value of delta
+You wish to calculate the scqe estimates: single value of delta

 ``` r
 d = .5